-The provisions for income taxes for the 2023 and 2022 thirteen-week periods were based on estimated annual effective income tax rates of 24.4% and 24.5%, respectively, adjusted for discrete events, such as benefits resulting from stock-based awards.
+The provisions for income taxes for the 2023 and 2022 twenty-six-week periods were based on estimated annual effective income tax rates of 24.4% and 24.5%, respectively, adjusted for discrete events, such as benefits resulting from stock-based awards.
 The estimated annual effective income tax rate was higher than the statutory federal income tax rate of 21% in the 2023 period primarily attributable to state taxes and non-deductible meals and entertainment.
 The estimated annual effective income tax rate was higher than the statutory federal income tax rate of 21% in the 2022 period primarily attributable to state taxes and non-deductible executive compensation.
-The effective income tax rate for the 2023 thirteen-week period was 23.3%, which was lower than the estimated annual effective income tax rate of 24.4%, primarily attributable to excess tax benefits realized on stock-based awards.
-The effective income tax rate for the 2022 thirteen-week period was 22.8%, which was lower than the estimated annual effective income tax rate of 24.5%, primarily attributable to excess tax benefits realized on stock-based awards.
+The effective income tax rate for the 2023 twenty-six-week period was 23.9%, which was lower than the estimated annual effective income tax rate of 24.4%, primarily attributable to excess tax benefits realized on stock-based awards.
+The effective income tax rate of 24.5%, primarily attributable to excess tax benefits realized on stock-based awards.